enkidevs/curriculum/javascript/react/intro-react/what-i-need-to-use-react.md

 ---
 ## Content

-Being a truly flexible library, you can create applications from scratch with **React**, but also gradually including it to your codebase without having to re-write anything.
+Being a truly flexible library, you can create applications from scratch with **React**, but also gradually including it to your codebase.

 To install **React** you can use a *package manager* such as `yarn` or `npm`: